-You MUST ask for an AUTHENTICATED response from the FBI, or else the U.S. Department of State will NOT accept it for an apostille.
+Please ask for an AUTHENTICATED response from the FBI, or else the U.S. Department of State won’t accept it for an apostille.
 We suggest using National Background Check, Inc. for this purpose since they provide authenticated criminal record checks that can be apostilled.

-Once you’ve received your criminal record check from the FBI, you’ll need to have it apostilled by the U.S. Department of State.
-You can send it directly to them for processing, but it is well worth using a local agent to handle your Apostille on your behalf, such as US Legalization.
-Once you’ve received the apostilled criminal record check, it is now ready to bring to Costa Rica to be translated.
+After receiving your FBI criminal background check, you must have it apostilled by the US Department of State.
+You can send it directly to them for processing, but it is also worth using a local agent to handle your Apostille on your behalf, such as US Legalization.
+Once you receive the apostilled criminal record check, it will be translated to Costa Rica.

 For Canada – RCMP Police Checks are required (not local Police).

-Costa Rica Immigration requires 1 original recent Marriage Certificate per couple.
+Costa Rica Immigration requires one original recent Marriage Certificate per couple.
 This document should be Apostilled or Authenticated in the country where it was issued.
-Make sure you have your valid Marriage Certificate and its Apostille (not older than 6 months).
+Please ensure you have your valid Marriage Certificate and Apostille (6 months or older).

 At CRIE (Costa Rica Immigration Experts), we can help you by providing the service of having your FBI Background Check requested and Apostilled in the USA.